ergon/airlock-microgateway-tutorials/README.md

 *Airlock* is a registered trademark of [Ergon].
 Ergon is a Swiss leader in leveraging digitalisation to create unique and effective client benefits, from conception to market, the result of which is the international distribution of globally revered products.

 # The Tutorials
 The tutorials are intended to show different aspects of running and configuring the Airlock Microgateway.
-They are independent of each other and can be done in any order.
+The tutorials are independent of each other and can be done in any order.

 Each tutorial consists of
 - an *exercise* folder.
 The exercise is accompanied by a [guide][Microgateway Tutorials] with detailed instructions and hints.
 In most cases, Kubernetes resource files have to be updated and deployed in order to solve the exercise.